abhn/careerfoundry/README.md

 - Add validations to data to prevent breakage in case of bad data (incorrect data format from backend, client's network errors etc)
 - More meaningful unit tests to prevent breaking of features on addition of code.
 - UI and components testing.
+- Loader for when a dropdown is selected but API hasn't returned  because of slower network on client's end.

 #### Later
 - Automating test runner on PR raise with Travis